bparanj/crystal/computer/basics/ubuntu-benchmark.md

 - [Phoronix Test Suite](https://www.phoronix-test-suite.com/)
 - [Linux Hardware Info Commands](https://www.cyberciti.biz/faq/how-to-get-hardware-information-on-linux/)

-By following these steps, you can thoroughly document the performance and condition of your Ubuntu laptop, providing a clear and detailed report for potential buyers.
+By following these steps, you can document the performance and condition of Ubuntu laptop, providing a detailed report for potential buyers.